 costs, membership in organizations whose primary purpose is lobbying, and/or inappropriate lobbying costs are also unallowable.

 7. Club membership: Costs of membership in any country club or social or dining club or similar organization are unallowable for Federal cost purposes.

 8. Selling and marketing: Costs of selling and marketing any products or services of the University are unallowable for Federal cost purposes.

-The signed version of this policy is available in PDF format by clicking here.
+The signed version of this policy is available in PDF format by clicking here: Spending Policy.
 Every effort has been made to keep this page in sync with the official policy.
 However, if any inconsistencies are located, the official policy will be followed.

 (Return to Top)